-Use of these boats are only for those who have successfully complete a kayak checkout and a separate surf ski checkout.
+Use of these boats are only for those who have successfully completed a kayak checkout and a separate surf ski lesson.

 Select the kayak you wish to paddle.
 In the club room select the appropriate hatches and sign out at the computer log book.

-Unlock the kayak and move to the grass area.
+Unlock the kayak and move to the rubber matted area.
 Remember to re-lock the cable.

 Carry the kayak to the beach or use a rowing dolly and return immediately.